top of page

 If we want to help institutions to do the right thing, we need to give them the information and tools required to do so.

-Haukeland has already promised to strengthen its procedures.
-I trust that both Rigshospitalet and Haukeland are now following up on their unreported trials to get those results out there.
-If this study had remained hidden away in a preprint or in a journal, none of this would ever have happened.
+Haukeland has already promised to strengthen its procedures, and I trust that both Rigshospitalet and Haukeland are now following up on their unreported trials to get their missing results published.
+If this study had remained hidden away in a preprint or in a journal, none of that would have happened.

 For inspiration on how to use metaresearch to effectively drive positive change, take a look at this classic study and read this excellent blog.